 \subsection{Effective Spatial Resolution}

-We evaluate the effective spatial resolution $\theta_{\rm eff}$ of each PRIISM model image using the ``point-source injection'' method outlined in \cite{yamaguchi_alma_2021}.
+We evaluate the effective spatial resolution $\theta_{\rm eff}$ of each PRIISM model image using the point-source injection method outlined in \cite{yamaguchi_alma_2021}.
 We inject an artificial point source into the observed visibility data.
-Each flux density of the point source for Band 3 and 4 is set to 20 and $10\%$ of the total flux density of the target, respectively.
-The artificial point source is placed in an emission-free area but at a distance within MRS. We test to inject the point source by changing directions; east, west, north, and south sides, and independently perform the PRIISM imaging.
-The imaging is performed for the point-source injected data using the same set of regularization parameters employed for generating the optimal image of non-injected data.
+The flux density of the point source is set to $20\%$ and $10\%$ of the total flux density of the target for Band 3 and 4, respectively.
+The artificial point source is placed in an emission-free area but at a distance within the MRS. We test the injection of the point source by changing directions along the east, west, north, and south sides, and independently perform the PRIISM imaging.
+The imaging is carried out on the point-source-injected data using the same set of regularization parameters employed to generate the optimal image of the noninjected data.
 Each injected point source shows a Gaussian-like distribution in the reconstructed image.
-We fit it with an elliptical Gaussian function to obtain the Full Width at Half Maximum (FWHM), which measures effective spatial resolution.
+We fit it with an elliptical Gaussian function to obtain the FWHM, which measures the effective spatial resolution.

-The averaged effective spatial resolutions $\theta_{\rm eff}$ give ($47\pm4 \times 39\pm1$ mas, PA = $78^{\circ}\pm 6^{\circ}$) for Band 3 and ($47\pm1 \times 35\pm2$ mas, PA = $97^{\circ}\pm 13^{\circ}$) for Band 4, respectively.
+The averaged effective spatial resolutions, $\theta_{\rm eff}$, are ($47\pm4 \times 39\pm1$ mas, PA = $78^{\circ}\pm 6^{\circ}$) for Band 3 and ($47\pm1 \times 35\pm2$ mas, PA = $97^{\circ}\pm 13^{\circ}$) for Band 4.
 The errors indicate the standard deviation of the measurements.
-The measured spatial resolutions are altered by a few percent even when we inject the point source in the different directions and the total flux density of the point source is recovered within a $10\%$ error range.
+The measured spatial resolutions change by only a few percent when the point source is injected in different directions, and the total flux density of the point source is recovered within a $10\%$ error range.
 Here, we employ the averages as the effective spatial resolutions $\theta_{\rm eff}$.
-The effective spatial resolutions achieved improvements of 2.1 for Band 3 and 1.3 for Band 4 compared with the CLEAN images.
+The effective spatial resolution improved by factors of 2.1 (Band 3) and 1.3 (Band 4) relative to the CLEAN images.